History

 The church was built on a hill overlooking the village.
 Originally, in the 13th century, it was a small, early-Gothic building consisting of an elongated, aisleless nave, a narrower and lower square chancel on the eastern side and sacristy on the north side.
 In the Middle Ages, at the end of the 13th century, a four-sided tower was added to the west.

+Simple, without buttresses and decorative elements, the external facades of the church were initially pierced with narrow, quite high windows with splays on both sides, of which at least the eastern one in the chancel had a simple tracery.
 The entrance to the interior was led through the southern wall of the nave, through a stepped portal from around 1270, flanked by oval columns with capitals decorated with floral motifs.
 Its early gothic archivolt has already received a pointed form with a tympanum covered with a colorful polychrome depicting the Crucifixion.

 Inside, a single bay of the presbytery, despite the lack of external buttresses, was topped with a cross-rib vault.
 Small dimensions and thick walls were enough to maintain it.
 The nave was originally covered with a wooden ceiling, but at the end of the 14th century it received a vault supported by a central column, which turned the building into a two-aisle church.
-All four bays of the transformed nave were vaulted: in the western part it was cross-rib vault, and in the eastern part a three-support vaults were installed.
+All bays of the transformed nave were vaulted: in the western part it was cross-rib vault, and in the eastern part a three-support vaults were installed.

 The interior of the church was covered with colorful polychromes.
 First, at the end of the 13th century, only consecration crosses were placed, but already in the 14th century the chancel and tympanum of the southern portal were decorated, and at the turn of the 14th and 15th centuries, two walls of the nave.
 On the walls of the presbytery there are scenes from the Passion cycle, the coronation of the Virgin Mary, the Annunciation and the figures of St. Cosma and Damian.
 On the vault between the ribs there are figures of Christ, Madonna, Abraham and an unusual representation of Holy Trinity in the form of three heads on one body.
 The nave presents, among others, Adam and Eve, angels, a synagogue and later scenes from the life of the Mother of God, the legend of St. Ladislaus, a duel between King Ladislaus and Kuman and saving a kidnapped woman.